richard5zx/toDoList/README.md

 # TO Do List
 ## Description
-Having created a simple login system using struts and jpa in my bootcamp class, I decided to to extend this project in to a To Do List for my learning.
+Having created a simple login system using struts and jpa in my bootcamp class, I decided to to extend this project in to a To Do List for my learning. <br />
-JPA -> persistence.xml
+JPA -> persistence.xml <br />
 Struts -> web.xml, struts.xml

 ## Motivation